radioopensource/dotinfo/README.md

 # To do

-1. Create "Internet Radio" module
+1. Create "Internet Radio" (live stream) module
   * try it out with KCRW or BCR streams
 2. Add visitor counter at bottom?
   * no cookies, tracking